-- Changes in sleeping pattern; and
+- Changes in sleeping patterns; and

 How to Choose the Best Refrigerator?

 Having a tool to measure EMF emitted by a refrigerator is the best accessory you can bring when shopping around for a new refrigerator.
-These devices are capable of providing you an oversight of how much electromagnetic field radiation you might be subjected to when you start using it at home.
+These devices are capable of providing you with an oversight of how much electromagnetic field radiation you might be subjected to when you start using them at home.

 When shopping around for a new refrigerator, it is best to measure the unit’s magnetic, radio, and electric radiation.
 All EMF readers are capable of determining the level of each of the aforementioned radiation emitted by a refrigerator.